 We do our best to arrange tutor schedules for maximum accessibility by students.
 However, we fully understand that some students have really complicated schedules!

-If you are unable to find a tutor that has times conducive to your schedule, please reach out to the Peer Tutoring Coordinator and she will work with you and the tutoring staff to find time for you to get help.
+If you are unable to find a tutor that has times conducive to your schedule, please reach out to the Peer Tutoring Coordinator.

 Online tutoring sessions are as private and confidential as in-person sessions would be in the SDC, perhaps even more so, since you’re meeting one-on-one in a private chat or video conference.